sgignoux/sicp-solutions.net/content/post/SICP-Solution-Exercise-1-16.md

          (fast-expt-iter (* a b) b (- n 1)))))
 ```

+Question:

-Question: why is it tail recursive?
+- why is it tail recursive?
+- How to show the invariant more clearly?

 We can check that this is tail recursive by using the [tracing function in DrRacket](https://docs.racket-lang.org/reference/debugging.html#%28mod-path._racket%2Ftrace%29):